Jane & Abel

-Jane & Abel is a Kenyan television series that premiered on 4 September 2015 at Maisha Magic East.
+Jane & Abel is a Kenyan television series that premiered on 4 September 2015 on Maisha Magic East.
 It stars Lizz Njagah and Brian Ogola.
 Mumbi Maina stars as the antagonist.
-The soap opera takes lust, passion, greed, deceit and spite as the main thematic concerns.
+The soap opera explores themes of lust, passion, greed, deceit, and spite.

 Premise

-Jane Kazi a competitive and highly independent woman and a 24/7 media group owner whose main mission is to get revenge on the Simba family, headed by the eldest son and CEO of Simba Media Empire, Abel Simba, who strives to keep the family business that dominates its market share.
-Jane is the illegitimate daughter of John Simba and step sister to Abel.
-She holds a deep resentment to the Simba family and does everything in her power to bring it down.
+Jane Kazi, a competitive and highly independent woman owns and 24/7 Media Group.
+Her primary mission is to get revenge on the Simba family, headed by the eldest son and CEO of Simba Media Empire, Abel Simba.
+Abel strives to keep the family's market dominance.
+Jane is the illegitimate daughter of John Simba and stepsister to Abel.
+She holds a deep resentment towards the Simba family and does everything in her power to bring it down.